 Leaf Color or Pattern Fading

-A key consideration for any calathea plant is proper lighting, and the rattlesnake is no exception.
-If it gets too much direct sunlight or not enough light, the vibrant spotted markings will begin to fade.
+A key consideration for any rattlesnake plant is proper lighting.
+If it gets too much direct sunlight, green spots may appear on the leaves; too little light and the vibrant spotted markings may begin to fade.

 Limp or Rotting Stems

-There are two possibilities: overwatering or drafts.
-Problematic stems are tough to fix.
-Giving your plant too much water when the temperature drops can cause the stems to become limp, which can kill the plant.
-But you can try moving the plant to a warmer space where there are no extreme temperature fluctuations to see how the plant fares.
+There are two possibilities for problematic stems: overwatering or drafts.
+Giving your plant too much water when the temperature drops can cause the stems to become limp, and sitting in water can cause the roots to rot, which can kill the plant.
+Try moving the plant to a warmer space with no extreme temperature fluctuations to see how the plant fares.

 Leaf Edges Turning Brown